Politics of Manitoba: Recent history (1969–present)

-Administrative divisions
+Administrative divisions and municipal elections

+Winnipeg city elections began to use single transferable voting (STV) in 1920, electing six councillors in three wards but only three at a time due to staggered terms.
+This system was used until 1970, when single-member wards were introduced.

+Meanwhile Winnipeg's municipal structure was changed to the Metro system.

 Below the provincial level of government, Manitoba is divided into municipalities of two types: urban and rural.
 A municipality in Manitoba is "a municipality that is continued or formed under" the Municipal Act, which was enacted in 1996.
 Municipalities that can be formed under this legislation include urban municipalities (cities, towns and villages) and rural municipalities.
 The Local Government Districts Act, enacted in 1987, allows the formation of local government districts as another municipality type.
 Of Manitoba's 137 municipalities, 37 of them are urban municipalities (10 cities, 25 towns and 2 villages), 98 are rural municipalities and 2 are local government districts.
 The Municipal Act and the Local Government Districts Act stipulate governance of these municipalities.
 Additional charters or acts are in place specifically for the cities of Brandon, Flin Flon, Portage la Prairie, Thompson and Winnipeg, the towns of Morris and Winnipeg Beach, and the rural municipalities of Kelsey, St. Andrews and Victoria Beach.